 An exploration of knowledge production in post-colonial and indigenous contexts and theology through lecture and field-based learning.
 Students will explore cultural, regional, and social influences on rival epistemologies and bodies of accepted knowledge.
 Prerequisite: REL 161 and PS 121 or SO 121 Note: This course is cross-listed as REL 330

-BHS 350 Shock Poverty (3) B
+BHS 350 Poverty in Western Society (3) B